Engineering blog

 The concept of combining a barn with a home is not new.

-For example, in Germany and the Netherlands, you have the Low German house, which is a kind of vernacular architecture and combines a barn, byre and living quarters.
-You can also take the example of some Mennonite and Amish communities in North America, who often combine workshops, barns and homes in single buildings.
+For example, in Germany and the Netherlands, the Low German house is a kind of vernacular architecture that combines a barn, byre, and living quarters.
+Some Mennonite and Amish communities in North America also often combine workshops, barns, and homes in single buildings.

 However, the specific term “barndominium” seems to have surfaced in 1989.
 Various sources point to Karl Nilsen, who planned communities around their love of horses.
 For managing horses, Nilsen came up with the barndominium concept.